echgo/echgo/README.md

     - "gotify"
     - "slack"
 headline: "echGo"
-message: "This is a Test"
+message: "This is a test message from a yaml file."
 ```

 If you prefer to use an XML file, you can do that as well.
 The file can be read in like the others.
 It must be in the following format: